Welcome to Ho Chi Minh City

 3. Com Tam

 If suggesting a lunch in Saigon, Com Tam is the most suitable dish.
 Its main material is cooked rice and other savory.
-The savory is usually grilled pork, fried eggs, Lap Xuong (Vietnamese sausage) and pork skin (pork skin).
+The savory is usually grilled pork, fried eggs, Lap Xuong (Vietnamese sausage), and Bi (pork skin).
 Com Tam’s served with cucumber and tomato.

 Some restaurants we recommend: